-The best way to obtain new or back issues is to buy them from Watermark Books & Café https://www.watermarkbooks.com/.
+The best way to obtain the new Winter 2020 issue or back issues is to buy them from Watermark Books & Café https://www.watermarkbooks.com/.
 It’s easy to create an account.
 Watermark processes mail orders every day of the week.

 Highlights of Volume 1, Issue 1 include: